-Proposition 7.16.
+Proposition 6.17.
 Let R be an integral domain, in which every ascending chain of principal ideals stabilises.

-Then R is a UFD if and only if every irreducible element of R, which is not a unit, is prime.
+Then R is a UFD if and only if every irreducible element of R is prime.

-Definition 7.17.
+Definition 6.18.
 Let R be an integral domain.
 Let a and b be two elements of R. We say that d is the greatest common divisor of a and b if